Head Softball Coach

 Assistant Softball Coach

-Shawna (Feldt) Cyrus was named the Pioneers Head Softball Coach in July 2009.
-Cyrus came to the Pioneers after serving as an assistant coach at Oregon State for four seasons.
+Shawna (Feldt) Cyrus was named the Pioneers Head Softball Coach in July 2009 and enters her eighth season in 2017.
+Cyrus joined the Pioneers after serving as an assistant coach at Oregon State for four seasons.

 Prior to joining the Oregon State staff, Cyrus coached the Fort Vancouver High School softball team, taking the struggling program to the district playoffs her first season.
 Cyrus was later named District Coach of the Year.